Virtual Event Management Roles and Responsibilities

 Moderator

-Event moderators can wear several hats during the live event, and because they have direct interactions with both presenters and attendees, professionalism, a calm demeanor, and decisiveness are important skills for them to have.
+Event moderators can wear several hats during the live event, and because they have direct interactions with both presenters and attendees, professionalism, a calm demeanor, and decisiveness are vital skills for them to have.
+An experienced moderator can be the driver of your event's success!
 Moderator tasks could include:

 Presenter(s)

 Ah, the talent.
-A virtual event is just a basic meeting without a stellar, engaging presenter.
-Good presenters are thought leaders and/or subject matter experts who prepare engaging presentation materials and are either well-versed in your event tech or comfortable being trained.
+The stars of your event, Presenters without an engaging, dynamic delivery style and finesse means your virtual event could fall flat.
+Good presenters are thought leaders and/or subject matter experts who prepare stellar presentation materials and are either well-versed in your event tech or comfortable being trained.
 Presenter tasks may include:

 Other Roles You May Want on Your Event Team